chevron_left Health risks

 However, not everyone can get vaccinated.
 This includes children under 4 years old, pregnant women, breastfeeding mothers, and those with immune deficiencies.
 The Qdenga vaccine has only recently become available, so it’s not yet clear how long the protection lasts.
 As of August 2024, there is a nationwide shortage of the dengue vaccine.
 This means you may not be able to get vaccinated against dengue even if the vaccine is recommended for your trip.
 No new vaccination series will be started or very limited series.
 For people who have already had one shot, efforts are made to give the second shot so that the basic series of two doses is complete.
 Please contact us for personalised advice and the possibilities before making an appointment.

 In summary: prevention is better than cure.
-Therefore, make sure to take all mosquito repellent measures necessary so you can travel safely and well prepared.
+Therefore, make sure to take all mosquito prevention methods necessary so you can travel safely and well prepared.

 More information